 If you want a coffee cocktail that packs a punch, you can’t go wrong with brandy coffee.
 Bitter coffee notes are a perfect pairing with sweet brandy flavors, and this is an ideal drink to keep you cozy during cold winter.

 There are several versions of brandy and caffeinated cocktails worldwide, but our favorite is a simple recipe anybody can make.
 Here’s a step-by-step guide on how to make a brandy coffee.

 - 30ml brandy

 How to Make Brandy Coffee

 Yes, mixing alcohol with coffee isn’t a new invention.
 Brandy coffee is among the most popular pairings, especially for hot coffee and alcoholic drinks.
-Different versions include Cafe Royale, Spanish coffee recipe, the Brandy Alexander cocktail, the popular Irish coffee with brandy, and many more.
+Different versions include Cafe Royale, spanish coffee recipe, the Brandy Alexander cocktail, the popular Irish coffee with brandy, and many more.

 Brandy has a fruity and subtly sweet taste.
-It can also have flavour notes of oak since it is typically aged in wooden casks.
+It can also have flavor notes of oak since it is typically aged in wooden casks.
 The taste of brandy becomes more mellow and complex as it ages.

 Here’s how to make this drink.

-1. Brew the Coffee
+Step 1: Brew the Coffee